-This is guest post about Hamadryade Lodge is by Magali Ipina, a Canadian expat living in Quito, Ecuador.
+This post about Hamadryade Lodge is by Magali Ipina, a Canadian expat living in Quito, Ecuador.
 She started her own advertising agency in Quito 3 years ago, Reversal Studio.
-Check out their site www.reversalstudio.com and follow them on Facebook.
+Check out their site and Facebook page.

 Hamadryade Lodge: Eco-Chic Adventure in Ecuador’s Amazon Jungle